Skip to main content

 ORCID iD

-Other work links fertility behaviors to relationship stability; her research shows that unintended fertility increases the risk that a couple breaks up.
+Other work links fertility behaviors to relationship stability; for instance, her research shows couples who have an unintended birth have a higher risk of breaking up.
 Dr. Guzzo’s work linking childbearing to relationships is part of her broader attention to trends in union formation and stability as well as research on how individuals across the life course think about relationships.
 Delays in marriage and the rise in nonmarriage, along with the high prevalence of cohabitation and new relationship types such as “living apart together,” mean that the landscape of how individuals engage in intimate relationships in contemporary societies is constantly involving.
-She is part of a group of family demographers studying singlehood, with a pilot data collection going into the field in fall ’22.

 Associated Projects